PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/get-data.md

   To just get the data see <a href="#datasets">V. TCGA ovarian cancer datasets</a>.
 </div>

-## <a href="#overviewGoals" name="overviewGoals">I. Summary & goals</a>
+## <a href="#summaryGoals" name="summaryGoals">I. Summary & goals</a>
 Efforts to comprehensively characterize cancers from the clinical to molecular level are underway and a major goal is to make this data accessible to the research community.
 Here we focus on one such effort by [The Cancer Genome Atlas](http://cancergenome.nih.gov/abouttcga/overview) (TCGA) to characterize high-grade serous ovarian cancer (HGS-OvCa).

-This section spans background on ovarian cancer to detailed instructions on sourcing and processing data in a format suitable for downstream gene expression analysis in the follow-up section titled ['Process Data']({{ site.baseurl }}/datasets/TCGA_Ovarian_Cancer/process-data/).
+This section spans background on ovarian cancer to detailed instructions on sourcing and extracting data in a format suitable for downstream gene expression analysis in the follow-up section titled ['Process Data']({{ site.baseurl }}/datasets/TCGA_Ovarian_Cancer/process-data/).
 Our overarching goal is to identify gene expression differences between subtypes of study participants.
 By then end of this discussion you should:

 1. Be familiar with TCGA effort to characterize HGS-OvCa
 2. Be familiar with the expression subtypes of ovarian cancer